-Baulkham Hills and Matrix Student shares her best tip to manage time and prepare adequately for your HSC
+Baulkham Hills and Matrix Student shares her best tip to manage time and prepare effectively for your HSC.

 Struggling to manage your time and prepare adequately for your studies?
 Well, dont fear!
-In this article, Muskaan shares her best management tips that will help you prepare early to stay on top of the HSC.
+In this article, Matrix Scholarship student Muskaan shares her best management tips that will help you prepare early to stay on top of the HSC.

 Baulkham Hills High School